-ASSOCIATE IN ARTS IN LIBERAL ARTS PEACE & JUSTICE STUDIES CONCENTRATION
+PEACE & SOCIAL JUSTICE STUDIES CONCENTRATION

-Nashua Community College's Peace & Justice Studies Concentration within the Liberal Arts degree program prepares graduates to function as community advocates to help ensure a society in which equity and peace building are embraced and preserved.
+Nashua Community College's Peace & Social Justice Studies Concentration within the Liberal Arts degree program prepares graduates to function as community advocates to help ensure a society in which equity and peace building are embraced and preserved.
 Practical, real world solutions will be explored throughout the program and will be applied in a required internship in the community.

-The Peace & Justice Studies Concentration has three major aims:
+The Peace & Social Justice Studies Concentration has three major aims:

-- 1. To prepare community members and program graduates to relate interdisciplinary theories and practices of peace and justice to their own lives and to real-world problem-solving. - 2.
-To recognize the potential of conflict as an opportunity for possible constructive outcomes, and to develop alternative structures to everyday violence through education, research, and action. - 3.
-To encourage academic exploration of the growing field of Peace & Justice Studies throughout the nation and the world.
+- To prepare community members and program graduates to relate interdisciplinary theories and practices of peace and justice to their own lives and to real-world problem-solving. - To recognize the potential of conflict as an opportunity for possible constructive outcomes, and to develop alternative strategies to everyday violence through education, research, and action. - To encourage academic exploration in the growing field of Peace & Social Justice Studies throughout the nation and the world.